RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 Unlike XREAD, XREADGOUP will never skip stream entries.
 In traffic redirection, XREADGROUP may return entries that have been read but not acknowledged.

-## Comparing Streams in Active-Active Databases with Streams in Open Source Redis
+## Summary

+With Active-Active streams, you can write to the same logical stream from multiple regions.
+As a result, the behavior of Active-Active streams differs somewhat from the behavior you get with open source Redis.
+This is summarized below:

-### Stream command notes
+### Stream commands

-1. XADD with a full ID will fail when using the _strict_ default ID generation mode.
+1. When using the _strict_ ID generation mode, XADD does not permit full stream entry IDs (that is, an ID containing both MS and SEQ).
 1. XREAD may skip entries when iterating a stream that is concurrently written to from more than one region.
+For reliable stream iteration, use XREADGROUP instead.
 1. XSETID fails when the new ID is less than current ID.

 ### Consumer group notes